Atike Sultan (daughter of Ahmed III)

 Atike Sultan (عتیقه سلطان; 29 February 1712 – 2 April 1737) was an Ottoman princess, the daughter of Sultan Ahmed III.
-She was half-sister of Mustafa III and Abdul Hamid I.
+She was a half-sister of Mustafa III and Abdul Hamid I.

 Life

 Birth

 Atike Sultan was born on February in the Topkapı Palace.
 Her father was Sultan Ahmed III.

 Marriage

-On 6 January 1724, her father betrothed her to Mehmed Pasha, the son of Grand vizier Nevşehirli Damat Ibrahim Pasha and his first wife (his second wife was the Atike's half-sister, Fatma Sultan).
+On 6 January 1724, her father betrothed her to Mehmed Pasha, the son of Grand Vizier Nevşehirli Damat Ibrahim Pasha and his first wife.
 On 21 February 1724 the betrothal gifts presented by Mehmed Pasha were transported from the palace of the grand vezir to the Imperial Palace, and the marriage contract was concluded the same day.
-In same day, also her half-sisters Ümmügülsüm Sultan and Hatice Sultan married.
+On the same day, her half-sisters Ümmügülsüm Sultan and Hatice Sultan were also married.
 Ten days later, on 13 March, Atike's trousseau, and on 16 March Atike Sultan herself were transported from the Topkapı Palace to her palace at Cağaloğlu Palace, located on the Divanyolu street.
 By her marriage she had a son.